- Why KWC?

 Kingswood College Early Learning Centre (ELC) provides a caring and supportive environment where children aged three to five can grow and develop with confidence.

-In 2014, our ELC was awarded the overall rating of Exceeding National Quality Standards after a robust assessment and rating process as part of the National Quality Framework, in accordance with the Education and Care Services National Law.
+Again in 2019 (and previously in 2014), our ELC was awarded the overall rating of Exceeding National Quality Standards after a robust assessment and rating process as part of the National Quality Framework, in accordance with the Education and Care Services National Law.

 On all seven measures of quality, the Early Learning Centre was awarded the highest rating of Exceeding National Quality Standard.
 This is an outstanding result and testament to the quality of the teaching program and care and commitment of our Early Learning Centre staff for every child in the Centre.